maehr/dhbern.github.io/README.md

 ## 🧰 Support

 This project is maintained by [@DHBern](https://github.com/DHBern).
-We encourage open support channels so others can benefit.
+We encourage open support channels, so others can benefit.

 | Type                            | Platforms                                                                    |
 | ------------------------------- | ---------------------------------------------------------------------------- |